 When Awareness Becomes Natural

-During this 8-day retreat you will be supported to develop and/or deepen your mindfulness practice in a natural and relaxed way.
-The phrase “When Awareness Becomes Natural”, the title of Sayadaw U Tejaniya’s most recent book, highlights the possibility of cultivating mindfulness so that it becomes part of the way we live, rather than something we do for a period of time.
+During this 7-day retreat you will be supported to develop and/or deepen your mindfulness practice in a natural and sustainable way.
+The phrase “When Awareness Becomes Natural,” the title of Sayadaw U Tejaniya’s most recent book, highlights the possibility of cultivating mindfulness so that it becomes part of the way we live, rather than something we do for a period of time.

-Post retreat, many meditators find it difficult to sustain the peace and calm that was achieved in the protective silence of a retreat container.
-If we are dependent on knowing only peaceful experiences or attaining peaceful states of mind, it can be a frustrating and even painful process as we return to the overwhelming demands of our modern lives.
+Post-retreat, many meditators find it difficult to sustain the peace and calm that was achieved in the protective silence of a retreat container.
+If we are dependent on knowing only peaceful experiences or attaining peaceful states of mind, this can be a frustrating and even painful process as we return to the overwhelming demands of our modern lives.

 Why take part in the retreat?
 What happens on a retreat?